Has a Digital Transformation Created New Opportunities for Startups?

 Given this impressive switch to work from home and having a completely remote culture, it is inevitable that technology has advanced at an unprecedented amount and at an unprecedented pace.

-At M Accelerator, we surveyed some industry executives and investors to see how the pandemic affected their startup and if they believe COVID has accelerated the rate of digital transformation across industries.
+At M Accelerator, we surveyed some industry executives, startup founders, and investors to see how COVID has accelerated the rate of digital transformation across sectors.

 We found that overall, there are many changes that happened in the use of technology and advancement within companies and many executives believe these changes are around for the long haul.